glytoucan/glytoucan/system/cli.md

 `groovy gtc -u [contributor id] -a [API key] -c [csvFile]`

-The first line will be ignored as it will be expected to be a header.
-It will read every cell in the CSV file and attempt to register it as a glycan sequence.
+The CSV file is expected to have at least one column.
+The first row is not considered data and expected to be a header.
+One column must contain the word "sequence" and all data below it will be considered a sequence format.

 ### On first execute, why is it stuck?